google/vulkan-cpp-library/README.md

 as well as `std::reference_wrapper` (`std::ref`).

 ### Multithreading
 In the works.
-The idea is to cover the locking required according to the Vulkan specification, 2.4 Threading Behavior.
+The idea is to cover the locking required according to the Vulkan specification, 2.4 Threading Behavior.

 ### Android support.
 In the works.
 Waiting for the NDK :)